Perspective | What if this isn’t about Dwayne Haskins? What if it’s all about Alex Smith?

 The combined record of the NFC East is 3-12-1.
 Combine that with Washington’s upcoming schedule after Allen (probably) loses to the heavily favored Rams on Sunday.

-On deck are the Giants, Cowboys, Giants, Lions, Bengals and Cowboys, all ranked between 22nd and 31st in The Post’s NFL power ratings this week.
+On deck are the Giants, Cowboys, Giants, Lions, Bengals and Cowboys, all ranked between 22nd and 31st in The Washington Post’s NFL power ratings this week.
 They’re the dregs.

 Remember, Rivera once won the NFC South with a 7-8-1 record.
 On Wednesday, Rivera said that outsiders don’t see the frustration on the sideline among players when Haskins makes mistakes.
-That, and the standings, forced his hand.
+That — and the standings — forced his hand.

 “Our best chance to win is to put the ball in someone else’s hands,” he said.
 “That’s what I’m doing. … With the division where it is right now, I’d be stupid not to give it a shot.”

 None of this would have happened if the NFC East were not so abysmal.
-Haskins would have gotten a long leash, as the whole league expected.
+Haskins would have gotten a long leash as the whole league expected.
 But the Football Team, perhaps desperate for positive attention after a year of PR horrors — I mean, really, “the Football Team” — can’t restrain itself.
 Gosh, there’s a chance to be one of the few feel good stories of 2020!

 If Allen blossoms and knocks all our socks off, good for him.
 But I think Allen is just the lottery ticket in this deal — with similar low odds to pay off.